sigcpp/sigcpp.github.io/_posts/2020-03-30-exploring-c-strings.md

 a job interview or other such scenario.

 The following program shows how one could create valid C-strings but invalid NTBSs.
-The program's output also shows that an NTBS with muliple null chars or misplaced null char is treated just as a C-string.
+The program's output also shows that an NTBS with multiple null chars or misplaced null char is treated just as a C-string.

 ```cpp